 Each category longlist will be shortlisted into a Top 3, selected by our panel of film industry and Shakespeare experts.
 The winner of each category will then be sent to our festival patron, Sir Kenneth Branagh, who will provide feedback to all four finalists as well as choosing an overall winner.

 For the categories 'Best film inspired by Shakespeare', 'Best film with the theme 'Shakespeare and Hope'', and 'Best Shakespeare-themed animation', there will be cash prizes.
 For the category 'Best Shakespeare film or animation by a young filmmaker', the prize will be a virtual one-to-one animation workshop and an animation kit, provided by Let's Animate.

 This year's awards ceremony will be hosted online.
-We anticipate this will take place in the month of November, and will inform successful entrants no later than the end of October.
+We anticipate this will take place in the month of April 2023, and will inform successful entrants as soon as possible.

 • Submissions will ONLY be accepted via FilmFreeway.
 Entrants must upload their short films onto FilmFreeway.

 • The submission must be a finished product.